aidaneus/Philosophers/README.md

 #### The Task:
 ```
- Create threads and learn how to use mutexes.
+ Create threads and use mutexes.
  For the bonus part: Moving threads into separate processes and using semaphores.
 ```
 #### Implemented: